-The corporate provider had overall responsibility for the management and clinical leadership of the practice.
-The practice manager was responsible for the day to day running of the service.
+The practice's directors were responsible for the clinical leadership of the practice.
+The practice manager was responsible for the management and day-to-day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.